![]() |

 To paint an exceptionally mediocre word picture of the ratee:

 On the promotion statement, for those who deserve it (which is just about anybody with a pulse these days), the last line should reflect the mediocrity of the performance compared to the last EPR.
-It shouldn't indicate any growth or progress or rise in authority since the last EPR.
+It shouldn't indicate any growth or progress or increase in authority since the last EPR.

 The last line should not be hard-hitting or recommend progress to the next level of leadership or responsibility.